 Demoted to Extra: In the Second Original Generation, she is only usable in the EX portions of the game, and only if you picked Masaki's route.
 Monica takes her place in the later scenarios.

-Leitmotif: "Princess of Passion", an exclusive Leitmotif for her, is included in Revelation of Evil God, after decades of having to use generic battle themes.
-This is carried over into the Second Original Generation, but is unavailable if you do not meet her at all by picking Lune's route, since you cannot assign this Leitmotif to anyone else.
+Leitmotif: "Princess of Passion", an exclusive Leitmotif for her, beginning in Revelation of Evil God, after decades of having to use generic 'battle themes.
+This is carried over into the Second Original Generation; however, it is unavailable if the player picks Lune's route, since you cannot assign this Leitmotif to anyone else.

 Spell My Name with an S: Good Lord, that machine of hers.
 Its name can be any combination of "Norse"/"Nors"/"Nols"/"North" and "Rei"/"Ray", and varies with almost every person asked.

-Super-Deformed: Some of her characters portraits occasionally puts her into this, to denote a sense of mischief.
+Super-Deformed: Some of her character portraits occasionally puts her into this, to denote a sense of mischief.

 Tomboy and Girly Girl: With younger twin sister Monica, Xenia is the tomboy, being much more into hacking and Humongous Mecha, has shorter hair and doesn't really like royal functions that much.